-In today's times, probably most of us can no longer imagine life without a debit or credit card.
+Today, it seems that most of us can no longer imagine life without a debit or credit card.
 Although it is a relatively new invention, especially if we compare it to cash, cards have already found their way into our wallets for good.
 What is their history?
 When and where were the first credit cards developed?

 When did it start?

-Cult American Express
+The iconic American Express